 Elder or Dependent Adult Abuse Restraining Order

 Protects elders and dependent adults from physical and financial abuse, neglect, isolation, abduction, harm, or deprivation by a caregiver.

 Workplace Violence Restraining Order

-A Workplace Violence Restraining Order provides employees protection from workplace violence.
+A Workplace Violence Restraining Order provides employees with protection from workplace violence.
 A Workplace Violence Restraining Order can only be requested by an employer on behalf of an employee.